MorphingGrid/Speed-Dating-Algorithm/README.md

 Best Model: **KNN**

 - Based on our ROC Curve, the KNN model appeared to be the superior model.
 As the TPR(True Positive Rate) increases, the False Positive Rate large stays the same.
-This is good because it means our model overall is an accurately predicting Matches and Rejections based on the training data and is rarely misclassifying people, ie Matching someone that should have been rejected.
+This is good because it means our model overall is an accurately predicting Matches and Rejections based on the training data and is rarely misclassifying people, ie matching someone that should have been rejected.